Krokamargit

 Krokamargit is a Swedish island belonging to the Piteå archipelago.
 The island is located in a bay (Margitviken) between Nötön and Renön, where both islands have not yet permanently grown together further south.
 Krokamargit has no shore connection and there are some summer houses on it.
+There is a well known tale about the name of The Island.
+In the 1800:s the Russians invaded Northern Sweden and took gold from the residents of Piteå.
+The tale says that an old lady was responsible for keeping the residents of Piteås gold and treasures after they heard that the Russians were coming back.

+However, when the Russians left and the residents sent to collect their treasures, she was dead due to natural causes.
+No one has found it since then.